 - Leaky water pipes i.e heating pipes leaking under floorboards…

-- Damp i.e under floor air vents blocked or not 6″ about outside ground level
+- Damp i.e under floor air vents blocked or not a min of 6″ about outside ground level

-Another solution is to install a dehumidifier but they cost money to run plus can be noisy and require the water tank to be emptied regularly.
+Another solution is to install a dehumidifier however, they can be expensive to run.
+Also very noisy and require the water tank to be emptied regularly.

-If you still want to close your room doors, why not fit a louvered vent in to the door so air can still flow between rooms.
+If you need to close your room door, why not fit a louvered vent in to the door so air can still flow between rooms.

 Effective and simple ways reduce condensation on the inside of your windows